BookOps-CAT/bookops-worldcat/docs/index.md

 + `start_record` (default value: `1`): starting position of the result set (can be used to page through the large results)
 + `maximum_records` ( default: `10`):  maximum value is 100
 + `sort_keys` (default: `[("relevance", "descending")]`): specifies how results are sorted; `sort_keys` must be a list of tuples, where the first tuple element is a key, and the second is a sort type.
-This allows two or more sort types to be combined in the results, for example: `sort_keys=[("author", "ascending"), ("date", "descending")]` will return results sorted by the author in alphabetical order and within each author group results will be sorted by date from the newest to oldest; sort_keys keys:
+This allows two or more sort types to be combined in the results.
+For example: `sort_keys=[("author", "ascending"), ("date", "descending")]` will return results sorted by the author in alphabetical order, and within each author group, results will be sorted by date from newest to oldest; sort_keys keys:
     + relevance
     + title
     + author